CLS: Lakeside University

 “How the ‘Stolen’ Election of 1876 Affects Us”

-1876-77 saw the election of Ohio’s Rutherford Hayes.
-Returns from four states were disputed.
-Congress couldn’t resolve them.
-So a politically tilted special commission and a back-room deal produced a Hayes win.
-Hence the “stolen” charges.
+The years 1876-1877 saw the election of Ohio’s Rutherford Hayes.
+Returns from four states were disputed, and Congress couldn’t resolve them.
+So, a politically tilted special commission and a backroom deal produced a Hayes win—hence the “stolen” charges.
 That election prompted a law setting new procedures for counting Electoral College votes.
-This law has governed certification of every election from that time down to our time.
+This law has governed the certification of every election from that time on.

-In 2022, Congress revised and clarified the original Electoral Count Act.
-We’ll talk about how those changes will affect certification of this year’s election.
+Congress revised and clarified the original Electoral Count Act in 2022.
+We’ll discuss how those changes will affect the certification of this year’s election.

 National Museum of the Great Lakes Tour

-1. The Schoonmaker‘s Owners Galley, the lowest points of the boat, as well as a deeper look in the vessel’s engine room.
+- The Schoonmaker‘s owner’s galley, the lowest points of the boat, as well as a deeper look in the vessel’s engine room

 From glimpses into our newest artifact’s restoration, to the Schoonmaker’s original boiler bricks—you’ll see it all from an insider’s view.

-1. The spaces that we will be sharing with you on this tour are difficult to access.
-The tour will include a lot of climbing of steep and narrow stairways and a lot of bending to accommodate for low head room.
+The spaces that we will be sharing with you on this tour are difficult to access.
+The tour will include a lot of climbing of steep, narrow stairways and bending to accommodate for low head room.

-2. We encourage you to dress appropriately including wearing closed-toed shoes, long pants, and clothes you don’t mind getting dirty.
+We encourage you to dress appropriately, including wearing closed-toed shoes, long pants and clothes you don’t mind getting dirty.
 We will provide hard hats and any other safety necessities.

 Wednesday, Aug.
 28, 10:30 a.m. | Orchestra Hall